jdgregson/Hyper-V-Troubleshooting/README.md

 These steps assume that Hyper-V networking is generally work for you and you've encountered a temporary issue.
 This is not intended as a guide for configuring Hyper-V Networking.

-## VM is set to use the Default Switch.
-It does not have internet access while the host does.
+## VM is set to use the Default Switch but is not getting an IP address.
+The VM is set to use the default switch.
+The host is connected to a network and may be able to access the internet.
+However, the VM cannot access the internet or any other network devices.
+If you run `ipconfig` in CMD, you can see that the VM has an APIPA address (169.254.\*.\*), meaning DHCP is not working.

 ### Step 1: disconnect and reconnect the host

   1) Disconnect the host from the network